theramiyer/blog/content/post/2020/prevent-covid-19.md

 Vitamin D does not help cure the disease, but it prevents worsening of the situation in two ways[^1fa7f00b]:

-1. Boosts your immune system.
+1. Makes your immune system healthy.
 2. Prevents the immune system from overreacting and jamming the lungs with fluid---this fluid build-up is a major cause for death in case of {{< smallcaps "COVID-19" >}}.

 You do not need supplements; standing in the morning sun for about fifteen minutes should suffice.